 Groups engaged in collective action arise everywhere, from the joint efforts of the nation's largest philanthropies to cross-sector endeavors with governmental bodies, corporations and non-profit organizations.
 Coalitions, collaboratives, alliances—what does it take for organizations and institutions resorting to networked action to truly fulfill their shared purposes?
 Drawing from experience and case examples, this book provides guidance about how groups operating in networks can succeed.
 The author covers a range of issues people joining forces with other organizations should consider before involving themselves in networks, when they become network members, and as they pursue work together with other stakeholders.
 The author draws upon his experience leading Community Partners, a Southern California nexus where philanthropic funding, capacity building, social entrepreneurship and community development come together.
 Community Partners serves multiple roles— fiscal sponsor, program office, and civic intermediary—facilitating civic action for the common good.
-A more detailed summary of the book and on-line ordering information are at www.communitypartners.org/networks.
+Find a more detailed summary of the book and on-line ordering information at Community Partners website.

 The Nonprofit Strategy Revolution: Real-Time Strategic Planning in a Rapid-Response World.
 Author: David La Piana, 2008.

 This book offers an alternative to traditional strategic planning.
 In addition to new ideas for how to form strategies, it provides the tools and framework needed to infuse strategic thinking throughout an organization.
 By using this approach, a nonprofit can be more strategic in thought and action on a daily basis, without subjecting board and staff to the traditional strategic planning marathon.
 For more information and to order, please visit the Amazon dot com product page.